-The Institute for Arts and Media has over one million images produced by Los Angeles-based photographers that document the social, cultural and political lives of minorities in Los Angeles and the Southern California region between the 1930s to the present.
-The archives represent one of the largest collections of African American photographers west of the Mississippi and the most extensive collection in Southern California.
-Outside of Los Angeles is coverage of the wars in El Salvador and Honduras, the Afro-Columbian community Palenque de San Basilio (near Cartagena), Cuba, the Masai and the Maya refugee camps in Mexico.
-The Institute is developing a Border Studies Collection with oral histories, video, and photographs documenting border issues and economic violence in Mexico.
-There is extensive documentation of the United Farmworkers organization and César Chávez, Dolores Huerta, Gibert Padilla, Luis Valdez and other leaders of the union and its members.
-Also included are images of the San Fernando Valley.
+The Institute for Arts & Media has over one million images produced by Los Angeles-based photographers that document the social, cultural and political lives of minorities in Los Angeles and the Southern California region between the 1930s and the present.
+The archives contain one of the largest collections of African American photographers west of the Mississippi and the most extensive collection in Southern California.